Free Typing Games

 Touch typing is a basic skill that simply needs both time and a lot of practice.
 When kids start learning keys early they have a better chance of building higher typing speed and accuracy.
 They can start learning keyboarding as early as the first grade, but their hands may be too small until they are 7 or 8 years old.

 Greetings from TypingMasterLets make learning QWERTY fun again!
 The process of learning how to type differs across the span of a classroom.
 Some students learn visually, others auditory, but most will up their learning if it is in the form of a game.
 In fact, over the span of 60 different studies, results have shown that student's achievement increases by 20% when playing academic games.
 This statistic helps break down the barrier between types of learning as it is an overall increase for all types of learners.

-Keyboarding is a necessary skill for most students to learn at the grade school level.
-Why not let them have some fun when doing so?
-This is the exact thought process that went into the development of Typing Zone typing games.
-Their innovative games are helping kids learn how to become effective keyboarders without the use of the mundane programming involved with past forms of keyboarding tutorials.
+Keyboarding is a necessary skill for most students to learn.
+Why not let them have fun to type together?
+This was the exact thought process for the development of this typing web site.
+Each innovative game idea will help kids to learn how to become effective keyboarders.
 Most games can be paced to meet individual needs and to better keep track of progress.

 Advancing skills is at the heart of the idea beyond this site when used by teachers.
 They want to see their kids progress just as bad as the kids want to put this skill under their belts.
 Each game associated with our typing web site provides a different interface, different theme or a different strategy to be utilized when participating.
-Some games also features three different levels from easy to hard.
+Some games feature three different levels from easy to hard.
 The differentiation between each level can help give students a goal to strive for.
 This keeps the kids interested and focused on the task at hand.